 - Drinking Water: Turkish tap water is not reliably safe to drink in coastal resort areas.
 Use bottled water or a filter bottle.

-- Beach Fees: Many organized beaches charge a sunbed and umbrella fee ranging from €10 to €25 per person.
+- Beach Fees: Many organised beaches charge a sunbed and umbrella fee ranging from €10 to €25 per person.

 - Currency: While major resort areas accept cards and Euros, carrying Turkish Lira (TRY) is essential for dolmuş rides, market purchases, and smaller village cafes.